How to Sanitize Water In An Emergency

 Boil Water

-If the available water is from an unknown source, the very basic thing is to boil your water.
-Boiling the water kills all pathogenic microorganisms present in the water.
-They include parasites, bacteria, and viruses.
+If the water available is from an unknown source, boiling it is very basic.
+Boiling kills all pathogenic microorganisms, including parasites, bacteria, and viruses.

 Before boiling it, take note of the quality of the water.
 Is it clear?
 Is it cloudy?
 Does it have obvious sediments?
 Here are the ways how to initially purify the water: